zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 ## The right leaf success probability is 0.6949393.
 ```

 Since the right child node cover is smaller than 1, the split is not allowed.

-There are no observations with "cap-shape=conical" = 1 when "cap-shape=bell" = 1, so the child node cover of the split using "cap-shape=conical" is smaller than 1 and the split is not allowed.
-Same goes for spitting "cap-shape=bell" = 1 with "cap-shape=convex".
+Therefore, we will not split "cap-shape=bell" = 0 and "cap-shape=convex" = 0.

-Therefore, for the first tree we will use the right child node of the initial split with "cap-shape=bell" as a leaf.
+To conclude, for the first tree we will use the right child node of the initial split with "cap-shape=bell" as a leaf.
 Its leaf score is 41.7459 and its leaf success probability is 0.4143383.
 We will also use the two child nodes of splitting "cap-shape=bell" = 0 as leaves.
 The left leaf score is -0.008051286.
 The right leaf score is -0.001807261.
 The left leaf success probability is 0.4979872.
 The right leaf success probability is 0.4995482.

-All gain, cover, leaf score and leaf success probability match the tree plot using the xgboost library.
+All gain, cover, leaf score and leaf success probability match the tree plot using the xgboost R library.